-The attributes have been selected based on the literature introduced in Annex I and II (Ashoff 2005; Candel and Biesbroek 2016; Meijers and Stead 2004; Tchinda and Talbot 2023; United Nations Committee of Experts on Public Administration (CEPA) 2021) and expert discussions within the project.
-The attributes are described below, including clear explanations and examples of how they are understood within the CrossGov Policy Coherence Evaluation Framework (in blue).
-Table 1 provides a summary overview of the reasoning behind each attribute: the second column presents how/why the attribute is relevant for coherence; the third column shows measures that allow the assessment and/or contribute to the operationalization of the attributes; and the fourth column provides the literature references on which the attributes are based.
+The conceptual framework underpinning the CrossGov methodology for coherence assessment is based on a set of policy coherence attributes and explanatory variables.
+The attributes and explanatory variables have been selected based on the literature introduced in Annex I and II (Ashoff 2005; Candel and Biesbroek 2016; Meijers and Stead 2004; Tchinda and Talbot 2023; United Nations Committee of Experts on Public Administration (CEPA) 2021, Oberlack 2017) and expert discussions within the project.
+The attributes and variables are described below, including definitions and examples to illustrate how they are understood within the CrossGov Policy Coherence Evaluation Framework (in the blue boxes).